 “I think that never have so many people freaked out so hard for so long in the NorShor mezzanine,” Ripsaw contributor Barrett Chase wrote of the Giljunko set.
 “People were even crowded into the bar area to dance, and the wall of mirrors in the lobby actually fogged up like a bathhouse mirror.
 Everyone was completely soaked through their clothes.”

 2001: Homegrown 3

 The new crop of acts for the 2001 Homegrown included Mary Bue, Teague Alexy, If Thousands, Lookdown Moon (then known as Mayfly), No Room to Pogo, Charlie Parr and James Moors (then known as Sterling Waters).
-Two new venues were welcomed into the fold — Beaner’s Central (the West Duluth coffee shop Jason Wussow opened the summer after the first Homegrown) and the Red Lion Bar (where the Black Labels had already served for a year as the resident band on Wednesday nights).
+Two new venues were welcomed into the fold — Beaner’s Central and the Red Lion Bar.
+Beaner’s was the West Duluth coffee shop Jason Wussow opened the summer after the first Homegrown; its name was changed to Wussow’s Concert Café in 2019.
+The Red Lion was a dive bar located where the Zeitgeist Arts Café is today.
+It was where the Black Labels served as the resident band on Wednesday nights.

 Bue, at the time 19 years old, played her first Homegrown set at Beaner’s.
 She remembers the festival being “small” and “manageable” back then.
 She also remembers hitting the bars after her show.

 “I wasn’t 21 yet,” she said.
 “People thought I was 21, so I got special service … until the Ripsaw the next year reported I wasn’t 21.
 My birthday wasn’t until a week later, and it warned the bars not to serve me.
 But yeah, I remember feeling pretty cool that I was part of it, and excited and the collective buzz.
 It’s just snowballed from there.”